 Rubella infection during pregnancy can have severe consequences for the fetus such as miscarriage or severe birth defects.
 Therefore, all women who could become pregnant, regardless of their birth year, should be tested for immunity to rubella.
 If women have no evidence of immunity, those who are not pregnant should be vaccinated, and pregnant women should be vaccinated promptly after the pregnancy is completed.

-Adults who are likely to be exposed to these diseases should get a second dose of the vaccine.
+Adults who are likely to be exposed to these infections should get a second dose of the vaccine.
 These people include those who

 A second dose of the MMR vaccine should also be given to people who live in the same house as a person with a severely weakened immune system.